Madhudalal/Super-Market/README.md

 # Super-Market
 supermarket sales data using pandas, matplotlib, and seaborn.
 Includes data cleaning, EDA, and total sales calculations for business insights.
+This project is a data analysis of a supermarket sales dataset using Python.
+It begins by importing essential libraries such as pandas, NumPy, matplotlib, and seaborn for data manipulation and visualization.
+The dataset, loaded from a CSV file, contains detailed transaction records including unit prices, quantities, and tax values.
+The analysis involves computing total sales amounts and exploring customer purchasing patterns.
+Visualizations are used to uncover trends and insights in the data, making this notebook a practical example of real-world exploratory data analysis (EDA) in the retail domain.